We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 The first step in diagnosing Lewy body dementia is to have a consultation with one of our dementia specialists.
 This involves describing symptoms and giving an accurate insight into previous medical history.

 After your consultation, you will attend an appointment with one of our neuropsychologists at our specialist neuropsychiatric lab.
-You will undergo a more detailed cognitive assessment using state of the art computer technology.
+You will undergo a more detailed cognitive assessment using state-of-the-art computer technology.

 To determine an accurate diagnosis, you will need to undergo a series of tests.
 These may include imaging scans and blood tests which will be carried out at one of the leading London centres.
 These tests will be able to determine the severity of the condition.